-Loblolly pine (Pinus taeda L.) is a commercially important timber species planted across a wide temperature gradient in the southeastern United States.
-Ensuring the planting stock is suitably adapted to the growing environment is critical to achieve high productivity and survival.
-Long term field studies, although considered the most reliable method for assessing cold hardiness of loblolly pine, are extremely resource intensive and time consuming.
-The development of a high-throughput screening tool to characterize and classify freeze tolerance among different genetic entries of seedlings will facilitate the accurate deployment of highly productive and well-adapted families across the landscape.
+Loblolly pine (Pinus taeda L.) is a commercially important timber species planted across a wide temperature gradient in the southeastern U.S. It is critical to ensure that the planting stock is suitably adapted to the growing environment to achieve high productivity and survival.
+Long-term field studies, although considered the most reliable method for assessing cold hardiness of loblolly pine, are extremely resource-intensive and time-consuming.
+The development of a highthroughput screening tool to characterize and classify freeze tolerance among different genetic entries of seedlings will facilitate accurate deployment of highly productive and well-adapted families across the landscape.
 This study presents a novel approach using hyperspectral imaging to screen loblolly pine seedlings for freeze tolerance.
-A diverse population of 1549 seedlings raised in the nursery were subjected to an artificial mid-winter freeze using a freeze chamber.
-A custom-assembled hyperspectral imaging system was used for in-situ scanning the seedlings before and periodically after the freeze event, followed by visual scoring of the frozen seedlings.
-A hyperspectral data processing pipeline was developed to segment individual pine seedlings and extract the spectral data.
-Examination of spectral features of the seedlings revealed reductions of chlorophylls and water concentrations in the freeze-susceptible plants.
-Since the majority of seedlings were freeze-stressed, leading to severely class imbalance of the hyperspectral data, a cost-sensitive learning technique that aims to optimize a class-specific cost matrix in classification schemes was proposed for modeling the imbalanced hyperspectral data, classifying the seedlings into healthy and stressed phenotypes.
+A diverse population of 1549 seedlings raised in a nursery were subjected to an artificial mid-winter freeze using a freeze chamber.
+A customassembled hyperspectral imaging system was used for in-situ scanning of the seedlings before and periodically after the freeze event, followed by visual scoring of the frozen seedlings.
+A hyperspectral data processing pipeline was developed to segment individual seedlings and extract the spectral data.
+Examination of the spectral features of the seedlings revealed reductions in chlorophylls and water concentrations in the freeze-susceptible plants.
+Because the majority of seedlings were freeze-stressed, leading to severe class imbalance in the hyperspectral data, a cost-sensitive learning technique that aims to optimize a class-specific cost matrix in classification schemes was proposed for modeling the imbalanced hyperspectral data, classifying the seedlings into healthy and freeze-stressed phenotypes.
 Cost optimization was effective for boosting the classification accuracy compared to regular modeling that assigns equal costs to individual classes.
-Full-spectrum, cost-optimized support vector machine (SVM) models achieved the geometric classification accuracies of 75-78% before and within 10 days after the freeze event, and of up to 96% for the seedlings 41 days after the freeze even.
-The top portion of seedlings was more indicative of freeze events than middle and bottom portions, leading to better classification accuracies.
-Further, variable selection enabled significant reductions of wavelengths while achieving even better accuracies of up to 97% than full-spectrum SVM modeling.
-This study demonstrates that hyperspectral imaging will provide tree breeders with a valuable tool that offers improved efficiency and objectivity in characterizing and screening of freeze tolerance for loblolly pine.
+Full-spectrum, costoptimized support vector machine (SVM) models achieved geometric classification accuracies of 75% to 78% before and within 10 days after the freeze event, and up to 96% for seedlings 41 days after the freeze event.
+The top portions of seedlings were more indicative of freeze events than the middle and bottom portions, leading to better classification accuracies.
+Further, variable selection enabled significant reductions in wavelengths while achieving even better accuracies of up to 97% than full-spectrum SVM modeling.
+This study demonstrates that hyperspectral imaging can provide tree breeders with a valuable tool for improved efficiency and objectivity in the characterization and screening of freeze tolerance for loblolly pine.